Rudyrue/custom-psych/README.md

 Psych Engine is available for Windows, Mac, and Linux.
 HTML5 and mobile targets are not supported.

-Mac and Linux are slightly supported, as I use Windows and cannot test if it works on those targets, because I don't have a virtual machine set up for those, or another PC for them either.
+Mac and Linux are slightly supported, as I use Windows and cannot test if it works on those targets.

 # Credits